shyamgj1900/tp/docs/UserGuide.md

 ....................................................................
 ```

-❗ Note: Users who attempt to add an event that has a time conflict with another event/lesson/exam will need to
+❗ Note: If you attempt to add an event that has a time conflict with another event/lesson/exam, you will need to
-give additional confirmation if they wish to proceed.
+give additional confirmation if you wish to proceed.

 #### List events: `planner list`